hammerheim-game/hammerheim-rules/3-warbands.md

 The Captain starts with 20 experience.
 Champions start with 8 experience.
-Youngbloods start with 0 experience.
+Clerics start with 8 experience.
 Henchmen start with 0 experience.
 ##### Mercenary equipment lists